ThejKishore/SpringBoot-Vaadin/README.md

 This spring boot application is a good start point for learning Vaadin Demo application that has below modules.

-    1) Vaadin    : the ContactRSImpl in the com.kish.vaadin.ui.PersonUI
+    1) Vaadin    : the PersonUI in the com.kish.vaadin.ui
-    2) Spring JPA: the PersonJPA in the com.kish.vaadin.db.PersonJPA
+    2) Spring JPA: the PersonJPA in the com.kish.vaadin.db

 CRUD Operations are done using JPA  in inMemory H2 Database